richardboegli/CnC_Generals_Zero_Hour/README.md

 1. Install VS6 SP6
 2. Install CMake
-3. Copy DX8SDK into Dependencies folder
+3. Clone code in this repo
-4. Copy dbghelp.lib into DX8SDK
+4. Copy DX8SDK into Dependencies folder
-5. Clone code in this repo
+5. Copy dbghelp.lib into DX8SDK
-6. cmake --preset vc6
+7. cmake --preset vc6
-7. cd build\vc6
+8. cd build\vc6
-8. nmake
+9. nmake

 When the workspace has finished building, the compiled binary will be called zerohour.exe